The First National Bank Of Perry

 The First National Bank Of Perry printed 2,000 sheets of $20 1882 brown back national bank notes.
 As you can see, the sheet output is the same for $20 brown backs as it is for $10 brown backs.
 There was only one $20 brown back printed on a sheet.
 So the sheet output also equals the total note output.
 One neat thing about all brown backs is that they each have a different back design based on which state issued them.
 The back left hand side of the note shows the state seal of which ever state the national bank was located in.
 Generally speaking, 1882 $20 brown backs are pretty difficult to locate.
 They typically were printed in small numbers and they don’t have a great survival rate.

 Series of 1882 $20 Brown Back

-The First National Bank Of Perry also printed 14,125 sheets of $10 1902 blue seal national bank notes.
-Once a bank prints more than 10,000 sheets of blue seals it becomes very difficult for those notes to be rare.
+The First National Bank Of Perry also printed 7,775 sheets of $10 1902 blue seal national bank notes.
+That is a fairly standard sheet output for a national bank issuing blue seals.
+You likely aren’t dealing with a super common or a super rare bank note.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note